SERVICES

 Mentoring

-One-to-one academic mentoring focused on study structure, independent learning and academic confidence
+One-to-one mentoring focused on study structure, independent learning and academic confidence

-Academic mentoring provides structured, individualised support designed to help students work with greater independence.
-The focus is not only on immediate academic demands, but on building the habits and approaches that underpin sustained performance over time.
+Rebecca provides structured, individualised support designed to help students develop greater independence and confidence in their learning.
+The focus is not only on immediate academic demands, but on building the habits and understanding that support learning over time.

 • Establishing effective study routines and independent learning habits